redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```shell-script
 oc config set-context $(oc config current-context) --namespace=tnf
 ```
-If there are an existing deployed pods the script will recreate the fs_diff pod in case of running the tests under oc.
+If there are existing deployed pods the script will recreate the fs_diff pod in case of running the tests under oc.

 ## Stop local-test-infra